List of people from Greater Faridpur

-This is a list of notable residents and people who have origins in the Padma Division region of Bangladesh; consisting of the districts of Faridpur, Rajbari, Madaripur, Gopalgonj and Shariatpur.
+This is a list of notable residents and people who have origins in the proposed Faridpur Division region of Bangladesh; consisting of the districts of Faridpur, Rajbari, Madaripur, Gopalgonj and Shariatpur.
 This list also includes British Bangladeshis, Bangladeshi Americans, Bangladeshi Canadians, and other non-resident Bengalis who have origins in Greater Faridpur.
 The people may also be known as Faridpuri.